Kuwait's foreign minister named new PM amid government feud

 Power struggles between senior ruling family members have often played out in parliament.
 Cabinet resignations happen frequently when elected lawmakers are set to question or submit a no-confidence vote against senior government officials.

+“I suspect the impending parliamentary elections are pressing some of these royal rivalries to the surface,” said Kristin Smith Diwan, senior resident scholar at the Arab Gulf States Institute in Washington.

+“Royal politics and parliamentary politics are intertwined, due to the power the parliament holds through the constitution to approve the appointment of the crown prince,” Diwan said.

-Reporting by Ahmed Hagagy in Kuwait and Ahmed Tolba in Cairo; Writing by Ghaida Ghantous; Editing by Gareth Jones
+Reporting by Ahmed Hagagy in Kuwait, Sylvia Westall and Dahlia Nehme in Dubai and Ahmed Tolba in Cairo; Writing by Ghaida Ghantous; Editing by Mark Heinrich